Online Resource for CPP Disability Participants in 2023

 Reconsideration

 Reconsideration is the first level of appeal.
 Your appeal is handled by Service Canada.
 There is a 90-day cutoff date.
-Fill out the request form to begin the appeal.
+Filling out a request form is required to begin the appeal.
 Then submit the form to Service Canada prior to the cutoff date.
 Additionally, you must send updated medical documentation in support of your appeal.

 Study more: